What is a Hire Purchase Agreement?

 - Spreads the cost of the purchase

-- The possibility of ownership of the goods at the end of the agreement
+- Potential to own goods at the end of the agreement

 What happens at the end of the agreement?

-You can settle a Hire Purchase agreement at any point in the agreement by paying the outstanding balance and the Option to Purchase fee to the lender.
-There may be a charge for settling the agreement early.
-This would result in the client owning the asset.
-Different funders have different terms.
+You can settle a Hire Purchase agreement at any point by paying the outstanding balance and the Option to Purchase fee to the lender.
+However, there may be additional charges for settling the agreement early.
+This usually results in the client owning the asset but different lenders have different terms.

 END OF AGREEMENT/CONTRACT

-At the natural expiry of a Hire Purchase contract, once all the contractual payments have been made, you can either pay the Option to Purchase fee and take legal title to the asset, or alternatively, you choose not to pay this fee and simply return the equipment to the finance company.
+At the natural expiry of a Hire Purchase contract, once all the contractual payments have been made, you can either pay the Option to Purchase fee and take legal title to the asset or simply return the equipment to the finance company.